 Upgrades performed by local contractors involve the replacement of the candlestick flare, the ignitor system, electrical panel and applicable software.

-Hamilton said the methane being emitted during operation isn’t hazardous to human health, but it is very corrosive to the atmosphere.
+Hamilton said the methane being emitted during operation isn’t hazardous to human health, but it is very damaging to the atmosphere via its contributions to global warming.

 “It’s 23 times more corrosive to the atmosphere than carbon dioxide, so we burn it.
 It still destroys 99 per cent of the methane through that process.”